Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 To gain internet access on the RED Brick we can either connect a USB WIFI/Ethernet dongle or the Ethernet Extension.
-In this example we will add the Ethernet Extension:
+In this example we will add the :ref:`Ethernet Extension <ethernet_extension>`:

 TODO Stack of RED + Master + Temperature Bricklet + Ethernet Extension

-Shut the RED Brick down and remove the power before you add the Extension.
+Shut the RED Brick down and remove the power before you stack the Extension on top of the stack.

-After the enhanced stack has booted click on "Settings", "Network", "Wired" in the RED Brick tab of the Brick Viewer.
+After the enhanced stack has booted click on "Settings", "Network" and "Wired" in the RED Brick tab of the Brick Viewer.
 Choose **tf0** as interface either use DHCP or enter a static configuration.
 Then click on **Save**.